Club Manitou of Harbor Springs: Naples of the North

 By the late 1920s, Harbor Springs was being referred to as, the "Naples of the North."
 Wealthy mid-westerns would spend their summers at their Harbor Springs-Petoskey cottages, resorts, and hotels.
 In the winter, the same group would gather in places like Naples, Florida.

-Many of the wealthy cottages had summer homes in the Harbor Point Association, the Roaring Brook Association, the Wequetonsing Association, the Roaring Brook Association, and other private residential summer enclaves.
-All had grown up along the Harbor Springs' area's vast Little Traverse Bay-Lake Michigan shoreline.
+Many of the wealthy cottages had summer homes in the Harbor Point Association, the Roaring Brook Association, the Wequetonsing Association, and other private residential summer enclaves.
+All had grown up along the Harbor Springs area's vast Little Traverse Bay-Lake Michigan shoreline.
 These affluent summer people came north for the July 4 through Labor Day "Summer Season," and they dined and drank first at the Harbor Point Casino, then the Roaring Brook Casino, and after July 4, 1929, the new Club Manitou.
 The club was built with Abe Bernstein's Purple Gang profits and managed by his onetime driver and bodyguard, William "Slim" Al Gerhart.